Relaxed wedding day timeline

 relaxed wedding day timeline (14).jpg

-A relaxed wedding timeline for Getting ready: 1-2hrs
+Getting ready: 1-2hrs

-A relaxed wedding timeline for getting to the wedding: 15-45mins
+getting to the Ceremony: 15-45mins

-A relaxed wedding timeline for the wedding ceremony: 30mins-1hr
+the wedding ceremony: 30mins-1hr

 wedding day confetti Finsbury Town Hall wedding relazed wedding day timeline